VimpulsePro/Void-Bots/2st bot VimMusic.md

 `vm`| inviteinfo - Find the info of a invite link or code.

-`vm`| Nuke a whole text chat and it will recreate it self.
+`vm`| nuke - Nuke a whole text chat and it will recreate it self.

-`vm`| Create a poll for a yah or nah response.
+`vm`| poll - Create a poll for a yah or nah response.